kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 The agent proposes structure.
 The framework constrains it.
 This relationship is powerful.

-## AI-Friendly Framework Design Is Good Human Design With Stricter Consequences
+## AI-Friendly Framework Design Is Good Human Design With Stricter Consequences { #ai-friendly-design }

 A human engineer can work around ambiguity through experience.
 An agent makes ambiguity visible because it must reconstruct context repeatedly.
 That does not create a new category of design problem.
 It magnifies an old one.
 Frameworks that require: